livecycle/r-rpc/README.md

 *   **Generators:** Execute remote generators (sync/async) and iterate over the yielded values (no support for sending data bi-directionally with next()).
 *   **Observables:** Subscribe to remote observables and react to emitted values and events.
 *   **Error Propagation and handling:** Errors are propagated back to the caller and can be caught and handled.
+*   **Cancellation Propagation:** Cancellations signals are sent both in iterables and observables.
 *   **Flexible Transport:**  r-rpc can be adapted to different communication channels by implementing the transport interfaces.
 *   **Type Safety:**  TypeScript definitions ensure type safety and improve developer experience.
 *   **Layered API:**  Provides both high-level and low-level APIs for flexibility and control.